iainnash/prop-house-discord-bot/README.md

 2. Setup redis URL env variables and system
 3. Start app with favorite job runner using `yarn run start`
 4. Stay updated :)

+# prop.house typescript SDK

+### Features:
+1. Common queries and typing already exported in ts
+2. Used in the the prop.house bot
+3. Can be used by any other project
+4. Pull requests welcome